| The Heart Of England Way | |

 Blockley: Wayward lambs and wayward paths …

-“In fact,” concluded the husband, “it’s a credit to you both that as brothers you have managed to walk a whole week together without murder being done.”
+"In fact," the husband said, as I began the climb back up the far slope, "it's a credit to you both that as brothers you've walked a whole week together without murder being done."

 Sezingcote: A lost hour and red cows …

-We had to follow the A44 uphill and into the village of Bourton-On-The-Hill and of course this is where the rain became particularly heavy, hitting us twice – once from the skies and a second time from the spray of passing traffic.
-Just as we reached the summit of the hill at the centre of the village the rain stopped abruptly, the clouds rolled away, and the sun smiled down on us as if the rainstorm
+The A44 climbed into Bourton-on-the-Hill, where the rain intensified — hitting us once from above and a second time from the spray of passing traffic — and then, as we reached the village summit, stopped entirely.
+The clouds rolled back and the sun smiled down on us as if the rainstorm had never happened.

 "How do you know that?" he asked, genuinely surprised that a city-bred oik should have such knowledge.

-In truth I had no idea how I knew, I just did.
+In truth, I had no idea how I knew.
+The knowledge was simply there.

 Longborough: An unplanned lunch and a missing Slaughter …